 - Analyze your competitor’s marketing strategies including past and present marketing programs, change in website traffic before and after implementation of marketing programs as well as the most fertile marketing grounds.

-Although initially developing awareness of your competitive landscape revolves a lot of upfront effort, remember that competitive analysis is an ongoing process that should be completed on a continuous basis since the SERPs are highly dynamic.
+While analyzing the competitive landscape involves a lot of upfront effort, remember that competitive analysis is an ongoing process that should be completed on a continuous basis since the SERPs are highly dynamic.

-Performing competitor SEO analysis in an ongoing and deep way can give you a competitive advantage not only in your SEO efforts, but also in developing insight into your core business.
-An advanced SEO technology platform such as Conductor Searchlight can be a weapon in your marketing technology arsenal that can give you a distinct competitive advantage in your industry.
+Performing competitor SEO analysis through a deep and continuous process can give you a competitive advantage in your SEO efforts and help you gain insight into your core business.
+An advanced SEO technology platform such as Conductor Searchlight can be a weapon in your marketing technology arsenal and give you a distinct competitive advantage in your industry.

 Competitive analysis does not typically rank high on the list of topics that are discussed in the industry.
 It’s not as ‘sexy’ as topics like ‘who got banned in the most recent algorithm update?’.
 But industry experts and search marketers themselves agree that competitive analysis is a critical part of search marketing success.